heartnetkung/XT-neighbor/readme.md

 ## Note on 1.0 and 2.0 Version of the Algorithm
 - The code in this repo contains both 1.0 and 2.0 versions which is named XTNeighbor and XTNeighbor-streaming in the paper.
 - All users are adviced to use the 2.0 version since 1.0 version won't be maintained.
 It is implemented to help explaining the algorithm in the paper.
-- In addition, 1.0 has several limitations including distance threshold restriction, cdr3-length restriction, and no documentation.
+- In addition, 1.0 has several limitations including cdr3-length restriction and no documentation.

 ## FAQ
 - Is multiple GPU supported?